Another win for brokers: No liability for Echo Global in fatal South Carolina crash

 “The court finds Ye and Aspen are most instructive on the applicability of the safety exception to state law negligent hiring claims asserted against brokers,” she wrote.
 From there comes a long discussion of the phrase “respect to” in the safety exception and how it applies to brokers, given that a broker is not specifically the same thing as a motor vehicle.

 The judge went with the logic of “respect to” that the courts handed down in the Landstar and GlobalTranz cases.
-Judge Austin said she was “narrowing construing (respect to) to save only claims that have ‘a direct relationship to’ motor vehicles.”
+Austin said she was “narrowing construing (respect to) to save only claims that have ‘a direct relationship to’ motor vehicles.”

-“Because there is no direct link between motor vehicles and Echo’s alleged negligent hiring by failing to properly screen S&J in its capacity as a transportation broker, the Court concludes the safety exception does not save (Fuelling’s) negligence claims from FAAAA preemption,” Judge Austin wrote.
+“Because there is no direct link between motor vehicles and Echo’s alleged negligent hiring by failing to properly screen S&J in its capacity as a transportation broker, the Court concludes the safety exception does not save (Fuelling’s) negligence claims from FAAAA preemption,” Austin wrote.

-There have been two attempts to have the Supreme Court resolve the conflicting circuit court decisions.
+There have been two attempts to have the U.S. Supreme Court resolve the conflicting circuit court decisions.
 An appeal by C.H.
-Robinson was rejected for certiorari in the waning days of June 2022.
+Robinson was rejected for review in the waning days of June 2022.
 Earlier this year, the court also rejected review of the GlobalTranz decision, also known as the Ying Ye case, based on the name of the widow whose husband was killed in an accident with a truck hired by GlobalTranz.

-Appeal will be pursued: attorney
+Appeal will be pursued: Attorney

-Liam Duffy, an attorney with Yarborough Applegate of Charleston, South Carolina, who represented Angela Fuelling, said his firm’s client does intend to appeal the decision to the Fourth Circuit Court of Appeals.
+Liam Duffy, an attorney with Yarborough Applegate of Charleston, South Carolina, who represented Angela Fuelling, said his firm’s client does intend to appeal the decision to the 4th Circuit Court of Appeals.
 He added that the case against carrier S&J is going forward, adding that the company is defunct “with a history of repeated safety violations and prior crashes.”

 Asked if he could foresee the Fuelling lawsuit eventually becoming the case that leads to a Supreme Court review of the issue of broker liability, Duffy was noncommittal.